Scille/parsec-cloud/docs/rfcs/1020-collaborative-edition.md

 CryptPad only provides a collaborative session that multiple users can join to edit the same document.

-The data is end-to-end encrypted on the CryptPad side but doesn't persist.
+The data is end-to-end encrypted on CryptPad's side but doesn't persist.
 The integrating service (Parsec) is expected to manage storage and access rights / sharing keys.

 Editing sessions are identified via a *session key*.
 Users who want to edit the same document would use the same